-The NPS maintains 13 water developments in the South Unit of the park, primarily as drinking water sources for ungulate populations.
+The NPS maintains 13 water developments in the South Unit of the park, six of which are within designated wilderness, primarily as drinking water sources for ungulate populations.
 Because the NPS has determined that water developments should be maintained in Theodore Roosevelt National Park only if they serve a compelling need, a study was initiated to determine whether these developments are serving their intended purpose.
 Using remote camera systems to estimate frequencies of water development use by ungulates, the study seeks to determine which developments are used routinely.
 Finally, changes in plant community composition are examined to determine if herbivory associated with the use of water developments may be influencing plant succession.